craigbuckler/oldpines/src/pages/location/#index.md

 title: Old Pines location and activities
 menu: location
 description: Old Pines is nestled in the heart of the Scottish Highlands close to Ben Nevis and Loch Ness.
+quote: A stunning setting with views of Ben Nevis.
 hero:  v1583683269/hero/ben-nevis
 herop: v1583683269/hero/ben-nevis-p
 priority: 0.7